Understanding the Four Madzahib

 وَٱلَّذِينَ يُتَوَفَّوۡنَ مِنڪُمۡ وَيَذَرُونَ أَزۡوَٲجً۬ا وَصِيَّةً۬ لِّأَزۡوَٲجِهِم مَّتَـٰعًا إِلَى ٱلۡحَوۡلِ غَيۡرَ إِخۡرَاجٍ۬ۚ فَإِنۡ خَرَجۡنَ فَلَا جُنَاحَ عَلَيۡڪُمۡ فِى مَا فَعَلۡنَ فِىٓ أَنفُسِهِنَّ مِن مَّعۡرُوفٍ۬ۗ وَٱللَّهُ عَزِيزٌ حَڪِيمٌ۬ (٢٤٠)

-Those of you who die and leave widows should bequeath for their widows a year’s maintenance and residence; but if they leave (the residence) there is no blame on you for what they do with themselves, provided it is reasonable.
+Those of you who die and leave widows should bequeath to their widows a year’s maintenance and residence; but if they leave (the residence) there is no blame on you for what they do with themselves, provided it is reasonable.
 And Allah is Exalted in Power, Wise.
 (Surah al-Baqarah:240)

 سُوۡرَةُ البَقَرَة